SpongeBob SquarePants: The Cosmic Shake

-SpongeBob SquarePants: The Cosmic Shake is a 2023 platform game developed by Purple Lamp Studios and published by THQ Nordic.
-It is based on the Nickelodeon animated series SpongeBob SquarePants.
+SpongeBob SquarePants: The Cosmic Shake is a 2023 platform game developed by Purple Lamp and published by THQ Nordic.
+The game is based on the Nickelodeon animated series SpongeBob SquarePants.
 The player controls SpongeBob, who, along with Patrick, journeys across several alternate realities called "Wish Worlds" to save their friends and the town of Bikini Bottom while collecting Cosmic Jelly for the mermaid fortune teller Madame Kassandra.
-The game was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on January 31, 2023.
+It was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One on January 31, 2023.

-The game was green-lit by Nickelodeon and THQ Nordic following the success of Purple Lamp's previous title, SpongeBob SquarePants: Battle for Bikini Bottom—Rehydrated (2020), and was conceived as a spiritual successor to the 2003 original game.
-The Cosmic Shake received mixed reviews from critics, who praised the faithfulness to the source material, but criticized its lack of innovation.
+The Cosmic Shake was green-lit by Nickelodeon and THQ Nordic following the success of Purple Lamp's previous title, SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated (2020), and was conceived as a spiritual successor to the 2003 original game.
+The game received mixed reviews from critics, who praised the faithfulness to the source material, but criticized its lack of innovation.
+A sequel, SpongeBob SquarePants: Titans of the Tide, is scheduled for release in 2025.

 Gameplay

 The Cosmic Shake is a 3D platformer.
 As SpongeBob, the player navigates through several distinctly themed worlds, known as "Wish Worlds" within the game, with the aid of Patrick, who has been transformed into a balloon.
 Throughout the game, SpongeBob learns a variety of combat and traversal abilities, including: Spin Attack, Glide, Karate Kick, and Fishhook Swing.
 Players obtain a variety of collectables throughout the game, such as: cosmic jelly, gold doubloons, golden underwear, golden spatulas, Plankton's pet Spot, and level-specific collectables for side-missions.
 None of the collectables are required to progress through the game's linear story, as the cosmic jelly and gold doubloons are only used to unlock costumes.